Green Deal FAQs

 The Green Deal is a loan scheme, not a grant.
 You have to pay the loan back, although it will cut your overall household energy costs.

-Since June 2014, there is a new Green Deal Home Improvement Fund.
-This pays a grant of up to £1,000 if yu do 2 measures recommended on your EPC (Energy Performance Certificate) or Green Deal Assessment Report (see below), and up to £6,000 for solid wall insulation.
+Since 10 Dec 2014, the Green Deal Home Improvement Fund. has re-opened.
+This pays a grant if you do 2 measures recommended on your EPC (Energy Performance Certificate) or Green Deal Assessment Report (see below), and more for solid wall insulation.

 How does the Green Deal work?